Global Campus of Human Rights

 Stay updated on the latest developments in the 8 regions of the Global Campus.

-The Press Office had the pleasure to interview our partner the Director of Raizes Theatre, Alessandro...
+The Press Office had the opportunity to interview representatives of the Centre for Sports and Human...

 Events